Problem 386 Lexicographical Numbers

 - The time complexity is O(n log n) because for each number from 1 to n, we are converting it to a string using

-function is called once on the root of the Trie and its time complexity is also proportional to the number of nodes in the Trie, which is O(n log n). - The dominant operations are the
+to_string(i)and then inserting it into the Trie, which takes O(log n) time.
+Thedfsfunction is called once on the root of the Trie and its time complexity is also proportional to the number of nodes in the Trie, which is O(n log n). - The dominant operations are the

-operation takes O(log n) time because in the worst case, we are creating a new path of length log n in the Trie. - The Big O classification is justified because the time complexity is linear with respect to the number of input elements (n) and logarithmic with respect to the size of each input element (log n).
+insertfunction which is called n times and thedfsfunction which visits each node in the Trie once.
+Eachinsertoperation takes O(log n) time because in the worst case, we are creating a new path of length log n in the Trie. - The Big O classification is justified because the time complexity is linear with respect to the number of input elements (n) and logarithmic with respect to the size of each input element (log n).

 Space Complexity: